garrandall/popular-music-data/tracks/biological-didn-t-bother-shaquille-o-neal.md

 Uh oh what do you know
 Biological ones on the Ricky Lake show
 What does he want, does he want money
-What people do for money!!!
+What people do for money!
 It's kinda funny to me
 He ain't gettin no check from me (check it)
 He can go on all the talk shows he want
 Phil is my dad so don't even front
 He took me from a boy to a man so Phil is my father Cause my biological didn't bother

-(Chorus)